 4. Realistic: Make sure your goals are practical

 Setting unrealistic expectations could lead to frustrated teams and failed projects.
 All the goals, objectives, and milestones included in a project should be doable.
-It’s essential to consider factors like constraints of time, resources, costs and unexpected risks.
+It’s essential to consider factors like constraints of time, resources, costs, and unexpected risks.
 It is better to keep some extra time for final testing before handing over the product to the client(s).

 Goal 1: There should be no lags, bugs, and other issues in the application.

-Goal 2: The number of critical errors should be zero and minor bugs should be less than 5.
+Goal 2: The number of critical errors should be zero, and minor bugs should be less than 5.

-Clearly, the former goal stands nowhere close to a realistic goal and is bound to invite a lot of discussions and arguments between stakeholders and project manager.
+Clearly, the former goal stands nowhere close to a realistic goal and is bound to invite a lot of discussions and arguments between stakeholders and the project manager.

 5. Time-bound: Make sure your goals have a deadline